-Princess Amalia hoisted herself up alongside her father with a pair of crutches.
-The Crown Princess, who has a sprained ankle, had her foot wrapped in a white bandage as she put on a happy face for the pictures.
+Princess Amalia hoistedherself up alongside her father with a pair of crutches.
+The Crown Princess,who has a sprained ankle, had her foot wrapped in a white bandage as she put ona happy face for the pictures.
 The royal’s father downplayed her injury, reportedly telling the press, "It's just a girl who has sprained her ankle.”

 Photo: Michel Porro/Getty Images